GoogleChrome/web.dev/src/site/content/en/mini-apps/other-mini-app-runtime-environments/index.md

 </figure>

 360 mini apps can run in fullscreen mode and do appear as separate entries in the multitasking bar.
-Via the context menu, a home screen icon can be added that allow for mini apps to be launched from the desktop.
+Via the context menu, a home screen icon can be added that allows for mini apps to be launched from the desktop.

 <figure class="w-figure">